HenSch90/SiD/Modul-D2_Studiensituation.md

 in:

-q: Wie oft haben Sie in diesem Semester…
+q: Wie oft haben Sie in diesem Semester …

 is:.